LemonBreezes/key-chord/README.md

 You can customize the typing detection sensitivity with:
 - `key-chord-typing-speed-threshold`: Adjust how fast keystrokes need to be to be considered "typing"
 - `key-chord-typing-reset-delay`: How long to wait after typing stops before re-enabling chord detection

+## Performance Optimization

+Key-chord includes a performance optimization that tracks which keys are part of any defined chord.
+This allows it to quickly skip the expensive keymap lookup process for keys that aren't used in any chord.

+This optimization is enabled by default and controlled by the `key-chord-use-key-tracking` variable.
+It's particularly beneficial when:
+- You have only a few key chords defined but type a lot of text
+- You're experiencing lag during fast typing
+- You're using key-chord in performance-sensitive contexts

+Enabling `key-chord-typing-detection` also helps improve performance by reducing the number of chord lookups during fast typing.

 ## Tips